pd3f/pd3f/README.md

 *Experimental, use with care.*

-`pd3f` is a self-hosted Docker-based PDF **text extraction** pipeline for German, English and other languages.
+`pd3f` is a self-hosted Docker-based PDF **text extraction** pipeline.
-It tries to **reconstruct** the **original text** with the help of machine learning.
+It tries to **reconstruct** the **original text** with the help of **machine learning**.

-`pd3f` can OCR scanned PDFs with [ocrmypdf](https://github.com/jbarlow83/OCRmyPDF) (tesseract) and extracts tables with [camelot](https://github.com/camelot-dev/camelot) and [tabula](https://github.com/tabulapdf/tabula).
+`pd3f` can OCR scanned PDFs with [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) (Tesseract) and extracts tables with [Camelot](https://github.com/camelot-dev/camelot) and [Tabula](https://github.com/tabulapdf/tabula).
-It's build upon [parsr](https://github.com/axa-group/Parsr) to split the text on pages into words / lines / paragraphs.
+It's build upon the output of [Parsr](https://github.com/axa-group/Parsr), Parsr detects hierarchies of text and splits the text into words / lines / paragraphs.

+Even though Parsr brings some structure to the PDF, the text is still scrambled, i.e., due to hyphens.
-The underlying Python package [pdddf](https://github.com/jfilter/pdddf) tries to reconstruct the original text of PDFs by removing hyphens, new lines and/or space.
+The underlying Python package [pdddf](https://github.com/jfilter/pdddf) tries to reconstruct the original text by removing hyphens, new lines and / or space.
 It uses [languages models](https://machinelearningmastery.com/statistical-language-modeling-and-neural-language-models/) to guess how the original text looked like.

 `pd3f` includes a Web-based GUI and a [Flask](https://flask.palletsprojects.com/)-based micro service (API).
 You can find a demo at [demo.pd3f.com](https://demo.pd3f.com).

+It was developed for German letters and offical documents.
+It should work for other languages as well.
+Besides German `pd3f` supports English, Spanish and French for now.
+More languages will be added a later stage.

+A more systematic evaluation of `pd3f` will follow in September 2020.

 ## Installation